taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.launch_kernel`

-Launch a Taichi kernel with provided arguments.
+Launches a Taichi kernel with the provided arguments.
 The arguments MUST have the same count and types in the same order as in the source code.

 `function.launch_compute_graph`